Who Takes Care of the Dog? – Why Pet Trusts Are Becoming Increasingly Popular in Estate Planning

 4. Lastly, you will want to make sure to include specific instructions on what to do as far as caring for your pet goes.
 You should leave nutritional instructions; instructions on how often your pet should see the vet, and provide instructions for what should happen to your pet’s remains upon its passing.

 There is no better time than right now to be sure ALL your loved ones are cared for once you are gone.
 It is important to have a knowledgeable Wills, Trusts, & Estates attorney who will be sure that even your furry family members are provided for.
-Contact our expert Wills, Trusts, & Estate attorneys here at Thrift McLemore; we will make sure your family is well taken care of.
+Contact our Wills, Trusts, & Estate attorneys here at Thrift McLemore; we will make sure your family is well taken care of.